 In the United States, there are already 28 states which have approved the use of cannabis for medical purposes.
 In the same vein, Canada also recently changed its laws on cannabis.

 Recently in Peru, there have been discussions regarding changes in legislation relating to this sector, potentially unlocking exciting opportunities for North American and European cannabis companies, entrepreneurs, and experts, looking to take advantage of an ideal cultivation climate and economic labour costs.

 The international debate on legalizing medicinal cannabis has been an interesting and passionate one.
-Politicians have paid increasing attention to the legalization of cannabis with a medicinal purpose.
-In February 2017, approximately 5 kilograms of marijuana were seized from an illegal laboratory that was to be converted into medicinal oil offered to over 60 patients.
-From that moment onwards, the ‘Buscando Esperanza Association’ (Seeking Hope) began recording data of sick people who use cannabis treatments in Peru.
+Politicians have paid increasing attention to the legalization of cannabis for a medicinal purpose.

 As a result, on September 18, 2017, the country’s congress approved by majority a draft law to regulate the use of the plant for medicinal purposes.
 Nevertheless, the law had still not taken effect.